A well-trained hunting partner starts in your yard – not the blind

 Duck calls

 Will you be using a duck call when you hunt?
 If so, it is important to get your dog used to that sound so that it does not distract them from marking the birds.
-Use the call when your dog is sitting next to you, then throw a retrieve.
+Use the call when your dog is sitting next to you during training, then throw a retrieve.
 Let your retriever learn that the duck call is a normal part of the hunt.
+Teach your dog to be steady (stay seated) while you blow the duck call!

 Shotgun

-This is a critical element and one that is done wrong so much of the time.
+This is a critical element and one that is introduced wrong so much of the time.
 Most hunters understand the need for their dog to be exposed to gun shot, but they are not sure how to do it in a way that their dog will not become gun shy.
 We cover our method in How to introduce your Labrador Retriever to gunfire.
 Don’t rush or try to cut corners on this step.
-The effects are long lasting if done incorrectly.
+The effects are long lasting and often impossible to fix if done incorrectly.

 Ramps or blinds

 When you hunt, do you sit in a blind?
-Or, will your retriever need to sit on a ramp while you are hunting?
+Or, will your retriever need to sit on a ramp or in a hut while you are hunting?
 These are things you will want to spend time exposing your retriever to before the hunt.

 Conditioning your duck dog for the hunt